Game Programming Techniques PG (7191.6)

 The demonstration of the main assignment to your tutor (or the subject convener) is not optional, the demonstration is part of the mark, and the tutor/convenor can ask students about the code during demonstration marking.

 The HD/DI Challenge varies from Year to year some years it has a demonstration others just a written submission, details will be in the Chalenge documentation.
+Often its just additional criteria for the main assignment.

 Full details for each assessment item will be available on the Canvas site.